-Provisioning is the process through which EUDs are initialized before first use.
-During the provisioning process, the Security Administrator (SA) loads and configures the DAR components for the EUD.
-Provisioning is inherently an out-of-band process requiring physical access to the EUD.
-The DAR solution cannot be applied to an EUD that already has data stored on it.

-EUD re-provisioning or reuse of DAR components is allowed as long as it is performed in accordance with this CP.
-If re-provisioning, the EUD must be at the same or higher classification level of the previous unencrypted data stored on the approved DAR solution.
-Prior to re-provisioning an EUD, old data should be removed via cryptographic erase or media zeroization, media zeroization is the full overwrite of the disk.
-Re-provisioning EUD components from any non-CSfC solution is prohibited.
+- 308Provisioning is the process through which EUDs are initialized before first use.
+During the provisioning - 309 process, the Security Administrator (SA) loads and configures the DAR components for the EUD. - Provisioning is inherently an out-of-band process requiring physical access to the EUD.
+The DAR solution - 311 cannot be applied to an EUD that already has data stored on it. - 312 EUD re-provisioning or reuse of DAR components is allowed as long as it is performed in accordance - 313 with this CP.
+If re-provisioning, the EUD must be at the same or higher classification level of the - 314 previous unencrypted data stored on the approved DAR solution.
+Prior to re-provisioning an EUD, old - 315 data should be removed via cryptographic erase or media zeroization, media zeroization is the full - overwrite of the hard disk drives (HDD) disk.
+Re-provisioning EUD components from any non-CSfC - 317 solution is prohibited.

-4.10 SECURE FILE DELETION
+318 4.10 SECURE FILE DELETION

-When deleting files via normal means (i.e., deleting followed by emptying the recycle bin, shift + delete, etc.) from the computer, there is a possibility for residual data to remain on the underlying storage media for extended periods of time, recoverable by forensic techniques.
-While the DAR CP requires multiple layers of encryption and tries to mitigate user error, it is still possible for the device to be compromised; in that event, securely deleting files reduces the information available to the adversary.
-For these reasons, it is recommended to use applications to securely delete files.

-Secure file deletion tools make use of more direct methods to mitigate the risk of data being recoverable.
-Since there is not currently a method of validation for providing secure file deletion, here are some recommendations for features to include when acquiring a secure file deletion product.
-When looking for a product to fulfill this purpose, the type of storage media must be considered.
-There are currently two primary storage drives used today, hard disk drives (HDD) and solid state drives (SSD).
-Flash USB drives fall into the same area as SSDs.
+- 319 When deleting files via normal means (i.e., deleting followed by emptying the recycle bin, shift + delete, - etc.) from the computer, there is a possibility for residual data to remain on the underlying storage - 321 media for extended periods of time, recoverable by forensic techniques.
+While the DAR CP requires - 322 multiple layers of encryption and tries to mitigate user error, it is still possible for the device to be - 323 compromised; in that event, securely deleting files reduces the information available to the adversary. - 324 For these reasons, it is recommended to use applications to securely delete files. - 325 Secure file deletion tools make use of more direct methods to mitigate the risk of data being - recoverable.
+Since there is not currently a method of validation for providing secure file deletion, here - 327 are some recommendations for features to include when acquiring a secure file deletion product.
+When - looking for a product to fulfill this purpose, the type of storage media must be considered.
+There are - 329 currently two primary storage drives used today, hard disk drives (HDD) and solid state drives (SSD). - 330 Flash USB drives fall into the same area as SSDs.

-Normally when a file is deleted from a HDD, the reference to that file's content is removed.
-The majority of the data continues to reside on the disk, being treated as free space for new data to use.
-This makes the role of a third party product straightforward.
-It should claim to directly overwrite the file reference and file data with any value, as long as that value cannot contain sensitive data, such as the contents of random access memory (RAM).
-Products may provide options for performing multiple passes but this is not necessary, as a single pass provides sufficient security.
-However, if only multiple passes are supported, they will not cause any harm.
+331 Normally when a file is deleted from a HDD, the reference to that file's content is removed.
+The

+- majority of the data continues to reside on the disk, being treated as free space for new data to use. - 333 This makes the role of a third party product straightforward.
+It should claim to directly overwrite the file - reference and file data with any value, as long as that value cannot contain sensitive data, such as the - contents of random access memory (RAM).
+Products may provide options for performing multiple - passes but this is not necessary, as a single pass provides sufficient security.
+However, if only multiple - passes are supported, they will not cause any harm.